VincentZalzal/Coursera_Capstone/report.md

 categories.
 At that point, it was possible to know, for a given cinema, the number of venues of a given popular top-level category in the cinema's vicinity.

-The category frequencies were then averaged among all cinemas except Spheretech to genreate the category frequencies for the _average cinema_.
+The category frequencies were then averaged among all cinemas except Sphèretech to generate the category frequencies for the _average cinema_.

 ### Exploratory statistics